AbhishekSharma-17/Rag_gemini_chatbot/README.md

 Upon launching the application, you will be greeted with a simple interface where you can enter your question.
 After submitting your question, the application will process the query against the loaded documents and display the most relevant answer.

-## Contributing

-Contributions are welcome If you find a bug or have a feature request, please open an issue on GitHub.

-## License

-[Insert License Here]